Land, Property and Environment (M3124)

-Drawing on and developing knowledge acquired in Land Law, this module will enable you to further explore the law relating to land, with emphasis on the intersection between land use and the environment.
+Drawing on and developing knowledge of land law, this module will enable you to further explore the law relating to land.
+There’s an emphasis on the intersection between land use and the environment.

 It will introduce you to different theories of property and alternative models of land ‘ownership’, in order to facilitate critical perspectives on dominant norms and structures.

 The module will include analysis of property mechanisms, such as conservation covenants, for purposes of environmental protection, as well as the role of nature conservation legislation in the regulation of land use.